pingcap/docs-dm/en/manage-source.md

 + `show`: Shows the added data source and the corresponding DM-worker.

-+ `config-file`: Specifies the file path of `source.yaml` and passes multiple file paths.
++ `config-file`: Specifies the file path of `source.yaml` and can pass multiple file paths.

 + `--print-sample-config`: Prints the sample configuration file.
 This parameter ignores other parameters.